TimAndSarah/timandsarah.github.io/content/section/more_info.md

 ## RSVP
 Please send your RSVP to <a>TimAndSarahWedding2024@gmail.com</a> by 6 August 2024.
 Please let us know of any dietary requirements.

+## Gifts
+Your presence on our wedding day is the best gift of all, and we’re so grateful for the effort you’ve put it to join us and make our day so special.
+However, if you were thinking of giving a gift to help us start our next chapter, we will have a wishing well at our reception.

+## Do you have plans on Saturday evening?
+We'll be hanging out at [Verity Lane Market](https://veritylanemarket.com.au/) from 5-8pm on Saturday 5th October, the day before the wedding, please feel free to come say hello!
+[Food](https://veritylanemarket.com.au/our-vendors/) and drink will be available to purchase.